vatsaljain79/Musical-Note-Recognition/README.md

-# Musical Note Recognition – Audio Recording Web App
+# Musical Note Recognition – Audio Recording & YouTube to MP3 Web App

-This project is a simple Flask web application that allows users to record audio from their browser, stop the recording whenever they want (max 20 seconds), name the file, and save it locally as an `.mp3`.
+This is a Flask web application with two main features:
+1. **🎤 Audio Recorder** – Record audio from your browser and save it as an `.mp3`.
-If the filename already exists, the app automatically appends `_1`, `_2`, etc., to avoid overwriting.
+2. **🎵 YouTube to MP3** – Download audio from a YouTube link and save it in `.mp3` format.

 ---

 ## Features

+### Audio Recorder
-- 🎤 Start/stop recording with a single click.
+- 🎤 Start/stop recording from the browser (max 20 seconds).
-- ⏱ Live timer showing recording length (up to 20 seconds).
+- ⏱ Live timer while recording.
-- 💾 Automatically saves as `recording1.mp3`, `recording2.mp3`, etc., if no filename is provided.
+- 💾 Automatically names files as `recording1.mp3`, `recording2.mp3`, etc., if no filename is provided.
-- 🔄 Appends `_1`, `_2`, etc., if the filename already exists.
+- 🔄 If a filename exists, appends `_1`, `_2`, etc., to avoid overwriting.
-- 📥 Option to download the saved audio from the browser.
+- 📥 Download the recorded audio directly from the browser.

+### YouTube to MP3
+- 📺 Paste any YouTube music/video link.
+- 🎵 Extracts audio and saves it as `.mp3` with the video’s title.
+- 📂 All downloaded songs are stored in the **music/** folder.
+- ✅ Shows download link immediately below the input box without leaving the page.

 ---

 ## Requirements
 - **Python 3.8+**
 - **pip** (Python package manager)
-- **ffmpeg** (must be installed and added to PATH)
+- **ffmpeg** (installed and added to PATH)
+- **yt-dlp** (for YouTube audio extraction)

 ---